L33T-Snack3r/NLP-Pipeline/README.md

 To run this script, navigate to the 'app' directory and: python run.py
 ### model_tuning.ipynb

 Due to the poor performance of the random forest classifier, I explored the xgboost classifier as a possible alternative.
-While the xgboost classifier performed much better than the random forest classifier, I was unable to sucessfully implement it, as training on the web IDE provided by Udacity for this project took far too long.
+While the xgboost classifier performed much better than the random forest classifier, I was unfortunately could not implement it sucessfully, as training on the web IDE provided by Udacity for this project took far too long (> 1 hour).